czfrance/308-portfolio/journals/week04_starting.md

 ### Initial impression of team
 I thought my team was very nice!
 Jose and Diane are both cool people seem willing to learn and put effort into their projects.
-However, I also got the feeling that they wouldn't be upset at leaving something half finished or a more basic version, which I'm not completely sure how I feel about.
+However, I also got the feeling that they wouldn't be upset at leaving something half finished or a more basic version, which I'm slightly worried about.

 ### First team meeting experience
 Since the beginning, we've had trouble scheduling time to meet as a team.
 First we arranged for one